RICHYDOS/todo-backend-api/README.md

    - [Python Crash Course](https://nostarch.com/python-crash-course-3rd-edition) introduces the language by having you build numerous projects, exposing you to a lot of popular packages and programming fundamentals.
    - [Eloquent JavaScript](https://eloquentjavascript.net/) and [Microsoft's Introduction to Node.js](https://learn.microsoft.com/en-us/training/paths/build-javascript-applications-nodejs/) introduce you to the language itself and Node.js (which is the most popular way of running it outside a browser) respectively.

+   Keep in mind you don't necessarily have to finish all the books from cover to cover, a lot of the information is pretty advanced and you'd probably have a better grasp of it after you've completed this project (and understand the fundamentals).

 2. Figure out how data is going to be stored in the database.

    Most likely, you'll be required to model the objects you're storing.
 In this case, it's a simple todo item.
 Using C#, you would have something roughly like this: